just-the-docs/just-the-docs/docs/sim-rules.md

 2. Drop Pods are also considered teleporters, and must have a end beacon that adheres to the same size requirement as teleporters.

 ### Auto Turrets:
-1. During Capture-the-Flag : Turrets are limited to 3 per side
-2. Turrets must have a lockon time of GREATER THAN 1 second, PREFERABLY adjusted to be longer the farther away a target is.
+1. Turrets must have a lockon time of GREATER THAN 1 second, PREFERABLY adjusted to be longer the farther away a target is.
-3. Turrets must not actively target through objects.
+2. Turrets must not actively target through objects.
+Raycast that shit.
-4. Turrets that deliver seeking munitions MUST utilize some sort of power grid system.
-We will be the arbiters of whether that system is sufficiently balanced.
-5. We REQUIRE you to have specialized turrets for specialized things (if you use them at all), instead of using 'jack of all trades' style turrets.
-    * i.e. Anti-Air Turrets should not attack ground targets.
+3. Turrets need to use a power grid and should be specialized, ie anti-infantry, anti-tank, anti-air, not anti-everything

-## Repair capable Deployables
+### Repair capable Deployables
-Are not allowed at this time.
+Repair deployables are not allowed.
 This includes drones and deployable repair auras, basically any deployable that repairs anything else, regardless if it's armor, other deployables, or anything else you can think of.
 The only thing doing repairs should be a dedicated repair tool.
 These always snowball extremely hard and nobody ever makes them as fragile as they 'ought to be.
 A deployable that repairs itself will NEVER be allowed in a Chaos Sim.